blockaj/Getting-Started-with-apostrophe-sandbox/README.md

 apostrophe-sandbox is an apostrophe server that has everything you need, where you need to get started quickly.
 Learn how to make you own apostrophe site from the beginning.

 ##Setup
+###Downloading and installing apostrophe-sandbox
 1. You can download apostrophe-sandbox from Github by typing into your terminal:

 		git clone https://github.com/punkave/apostrophe-sandbox.git
 2. Once downloaded you can `cd` into the directory where you downloaded apostrophe-sandbox and type `npm install`.

+###Server-side Setup
-3. Once you're done installing all of the modules, you can open your project.
+1. Once you're done installing all of the modules, you can open your project.
 At the top, you should see something that looks like this:

   		root: module,
   		shortName: 'apostrophe-sandbox',